Hard Region Aware Network for Remote Sensing Change Detection: Experiments

 \subsubsection{Quantitative evaluation}

 We present the quantitative evaluation results of various methods for remote sensing change detection, measured by $\kappa$, IoU, F1, Rec, and Pre, in Table~\ref{tab:main_res}.
 In addition, Table~\ref{tab:main_res} provides the FPS (Frames Per Second), model parameters (Params), and computation costs (FLOPs).
-The results show that the proposed AR-CDNet outperforms other methods in both in-domain and out-domain testing.
-For instance, on the LEVIR+ dataset (in-domain testing), the proposed AR-CDNet achieves approximately 1.96, 2.87, and 1.89 percentage higher performance improvements than the second-best method (DSIFN).
-On the BCDD dataset (out-domain testing), the proposed AR-CDNet achieves around 2.34, 2.92, and 2.22 percentage higher performance improvements than the second-best method (TFI-GR).
-Additionally, the proposed AR-CDNet has comparable FPS, model parameters, and computation costs to some heavy models, such as L-Unet, SNUNet, and DSIFN.
-These findings strongly demonstrate the effectiveness and superiority of the proposed AR-CDNet.
+The results show that the proposed HRANet outperforms other methods in both in-domain and out-domain testing.
+For instance, on the LEVIR+ dataset (in-domain testing), the proposed HRANet achieves approximately 1.96, 2.87, and 1.89 percentage higher performance improvements than the second-best method (DSIFN).
+On the BCDD dataset (out-domain testing), the proposed HRANet achieves around 2.34, 2.92, and 2.22 percentage higher performance improvements than the second-best method (TFI-GR).
+Additionally, the proposed HRANet has comparable FPS, model parameters, and computation costs to some heavy models, such as L-Unet, SNUNet, and DSIFN.
+These findings strongly demonstrate the effectiveness and superiority of the proposed HRANet.